 - Your skin has been damaged due to treatment for skin cancer.

-To learn more about whether you are an eligible candidate for a healthy and effective skin graft procedure, we recommend scheduling a consultation with SuperGroup, PLLC in our Fort Worth, TX or Denton, TX offices.
+To learn more about whether you are an eligible candidate for a healthy and effective skin graft procedure, we recommend scheduling a consultation with SuperGroup, PLLC in our Fort Worth, TX, Denton, TX, or Plano, TX offices.

 Meet Your Skin Graft Doctors

 Skin grafts are performed under general anesthesia.
 They begin with your surgeon carefully removing a section of skin from the donor site.
 Once the skin has been successfully removed, it is placed on top of the donor site.
-It may be adhered into place with surgical dressings, stitches, or staples.
+It may adhere into place with surgical dressings, stitches, or staples.

 Healing After Your Skin Graft

-If this does not happen, and if the graft is rejected by the body, it may be necessary to have a follow-up procedure, allowing a second graft to be used.
+If this does not happen, and if the body rejects the graft, it may be necessary to have a follow-up procedure, allowing a second graft to be used.

 Find Out More About Skin Grafts